mcleancolin/Tsuro-Card-Game/README.md

 Authors of code: Colin McLean, Jack Wilkin, Anubhav Sharma, and Coleen Ross

 The following gives an explanation on the different data structures, rules, and interfaces used throughout the project.
+For further explanations on the code, refer to the markdown files in the planning/ folder.

 ## turn_spec_json
 turn_spec_json is the tile index, rotation, board_coordinate, and starting_port of a turn that can be executed by the game_state